vincelwt/RaspberryCast/README.md

 1. When the selected movie/show is playing click "u" (keyboard).
 2. Open your browser, click on the extension and paste the URL (ctrl-v).
 3. Press enter, and wait a few seconds.

+DON'T CLOSE POPCORNTIME OR SHUTDOWN YOUR COMPUTER DURING PLAY

 **Todo**